ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 </dl>
 </td>
 <td width="60%">
 Closes the source handle.
 This occurs regardless of any error status returned.

+> [!WARNING]
+> Using this flag can cause reliability or security issues in the process specified by <b>hSourceProcessHandle</b>.
+See the **Remarks** section for more information.

 </td>
 </tr>